phamonyut/hoorayjob/README.md

 Hoorayjob
 =========

-Hoorayjob is the sexy way to discover & subscribe the job.
+Hoorayjob is the sexy way to discover & subscribe job.

 We are agile team.
 Have fun :)